cofacts/media-manager/README.md

 This method will upload file of the given URL to Google Cloud Storage.

-Files with identical or near duplicate image content will produce the same identifier, so there will be no duplicates on your GCS bucket.
+Files with identical or near duplicate image content will produce the same media entry ID, so there will be no duplicates on your GCS bucket.

 `insert()` resolves as soon as all data in `MediaEntry` is resolved -- which is the time the unique identifier `id` is generated from actual file content.

-By the time `insert()` resolves, it is possible that files are still being uplaoded to GCS.
-When upload succeeded, `onUploadStop(null)` will be called.
+By the time `insert()` resolves, it is possible that files are still being uploaded to GCS.
+When upload succeeds, `onUploadStop(null)` will be called.
 If upload fails or the file already exists, `onUploadStop(err)` will be called.

 ## API Reference